 Age: 21+

-On-site/Virtual: On-site and remote
+On-site/Virtual: On-site

 Location: Morganton, North Carolina

-Selection Announcement: June 27th
+Selection Announcement: April 1st

 Application Requirements

-1. Cover Letter: In 500 words or less share a statement of your qualifications, project proposal, and three references (including their email and phone).
-This cover letter should demonstrate 1) Why you might be a good candidate for this residency based on our eligibility criteria and 2) How you would approach this project.
+Cover Letter: In 500 words or less share a statement of your qualifications, project proposal, and three references (including their email and phone).
+This cover letter should demonstrate 1) Why you might be a good candidate for this residency based on our eligibility criteria (below) and 2) How you would approach this project.

-3. Portfolio of 10 works in fiber art
+Portfolio of 10 works in fiber art

 Eligibility